Privacy and Cookies Policy

 Links to third party websites

-In purchasing goods or services from any of the companies or charities to which the FFI site links, you are forming a contract with the company(s) concerned (agreeing to their terms and conditions), not FFI.
+In purchasing goods or services from any of the companies or charities to which the Capacity for Conservation site links, you are forming a contract with the company(s) concerned (agreeing to their terms and conditions), not Capacity for Conservation.

-We are committed to protecting your personal information.
-If, however, you have a concern about how we have handled your data or about the contents of this Privacy Statement, or if you feel we may have mishandled your personal information, please contact us.
+Capacity for Conservation are committed to protecting your personal information.
+If, however, you have a question about how we have handled your personal information or about the contents of this Privacy Statement, or if you feel we may have mishandled your personal information, please contact us on [email protected] or through either of the postal addresses stated at the top of this policy.
 We will respond efficiently to any complaints we receive.
-The contact details for FFI’s designated Data Protection Lead are:

 Residents of the USA and Australia should also refer to the additional provisions set out below